 This procedure should be used by:

-(a) CDCA to liaise with MOA in determining requirements, timing and carrying out a Proving Test or comparison checks, and, in conjunction with the MOA, to provide confirmation of a successful Proving Test; and to notify Registrant of the result of a Proving Test.
+(a) CDCA to liaise with CVA MOA in determining requirements, timing and carrying out a Proving Test or comparison checks, and, in conjunction with the CVA MOA, to provide confirmation of a successful Proving Test; and to notify Registrant of the result of a Proving Test; and to liaise with Registrant to carry out a CEEC, and to acknowledge the outcome of the CEEC to the Registrant; and to escalate to BSCCo issues with any CEEC where the Registrant does not respond.

-(b) MOA to confirm to the CDCA that the Metering Equipment is fully installed and commissioned, to liaise with the CDCA in determining requirements of a Proving Test or comparison checks, timing of such tests, and, in conjunction with the CDCA, to provide confirmation of a successful Proving Test;
+(b) CVA MOA to confirm to the CDCA that the CVA Metering Equipment is fully installed and commissioned, to liaise with the CDCA in determining requirements of a Proving Test or comparison checks, timing of such tests, and, in conjunction with the CDCA, to provide confirmation of a successful Proving Test; and to notify the CDCA where a CEEC is required;

-(c) MOA to perform a risk assessment, where necessary;
+(c) CVA MOA to perform a risk assessment, where necessary;

-(d) Registrant to receive results of Proving Test; and
+(d) Registrant to receive results of Proving Test, to notify the CDCA where a CEEC is required and complete the CEEC where necessary; and

-(e) BSCCo in conjunction with CDCA, to agree the scope of testing required with MOA for scenarios not described in this BSCP, and to agree simplified commissioning and Proving Tests where appropriate.
+(e) BSCCo in conjunction with CDCA, to agree the scope of testing required with CVA MOA for scenarios not described in this BSCP, and to agree simplified commissioning and Proving Tests where appropriate; and to deal with CEEC escalations from the CDCA.

-1.4 Risk Assessment
+[101-B]1.4 Risk Assessment